 trac is pleased to announce a series of one-day courses for performing musicians in the new year.
 Aimed at part-time and full-time professionals, the three days will cover stagecraft, the technical aspects of performance and brand/image/identity.

-The days will be led by three top industry professionals.
-The hugely experienced multi-instrumentalist Brian McNeill will be coming down from Scotland to polish up stage skills.
+The days will be led by top industry professionals.
+The hugely experienced multi-instrumentalist Brian McNeill will be coming down from Scotland to polish up stage skills, with Jaqueline France McNeill, media trainer.
 Tim Hand, tour manager with the Penguin Cafe Orchestra, will demystify tech specs and performance logistics.
 Angharad Wynne will reach inside your creative soul and pull out gems to help you market your music.
-All of these tutors taught on trac's recent Artist Development Programme and were acclaimed by the musicians who took part.
-The Artist Development Programme helped eight acts from Wales do great business at WOMEX in Cardiff in October: now we want to make that expertise more widely available.

 Ten perfect strangers plucked from hundreds to reinvigorate Welsh folk music are to launch an album of their new work.